-These activities are geared for ages 3 and up, but many of these road trip activities are fun for adults too!
+These road trip activities are geared for ages 3 and up, but many of these are fun for adults too!
 We’ve divided these up by type of activity- group games, solo games on paper, etc. You can mix these up and modify them to fit the age of your kids.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post Download your free copy of the License Plate Game!
 Be sure to print out one copy for each kid before you hit the road!

 How Can I Keep My Kids Entertained on a Long Family Road Trip?

 Worried about keeping the kids occupied, and entertained?
 We understand!
 Bored kids become whining, “poking their sibling” monsters, so you need a game plan!
 A good road trip plan includes a couple of key elements: